jurios/laravel-filters/README.md

 {
     protected function color($value)
     {
         //Here we are overriding the filter "name".
+        //Just add methods to the $this->query QueryBuilder

         $this->query->where('color_wheels', $value)->where('color', $value);
     }
 }
 ```

-Now, if we use the same exaple as before:
+Now, if we use the same example as before:

 ```
 // GET /cars?color=red&color-op=neq&year=2000&year-op=gt&order_desc=color